snowplow/dbt-snowplow-utils/README.md

 ```

 ### is_run_with_new_events ([source](macros/snowplow_utils.sql))

-This macro is designed for use with Snowplow data modelling packages like snowplow-web.
+This macro is designed for use with Snowplow data modelling packages like `snowplow-web`.
 It can be used in any incremental models, to effectively block the incremental model from being updated with old data which it has already consumed.
 This saves cost as well as preventing historical data from being overwritten with partially complete data (due to a batch back-fill for instance).

 The macro utilizes the `snowplow_web_incremental_manifest` table to determine whether the model from which the macro is called, i.e. `{{ this }}`, has already consumed the data in the given run.
 If it has, it returns `false`.
 If the data in the run contains new data, `true` is returned.

-Arguments:
+**Arguments:**

 - `package_name`: The modeling package name i.e. `snowplow-web` (`snowplow-mobile` to follow).

-Returns:
+**Returns:**

 - Boolean. `true` if the run contains new events previously not consumed by `this`, `false` otherwise.

-Usage:
+**Usage:**

 ```sql
 {{
   config(